Agent Delegation Chains Need Authority Attenuation, Not Trust Propagation

 ))

 Budget attenuation caps spend.
-Action masks cap capability.
-At each delegation boundary, the parent defines which categories of tool calls the child is allowed to make.
+Tool permissions cap capability.
+At each delegation boundary, the orchestrator defines which categories of tool calls the child is allowed to make.
+Cycles can add an independently enforced exposure budget for the categories that the orchestrator submits.

 Cycles supports this through toolset-scoped budgets — separate RISK_POINTS allocations for different tool categories within the same agent: